splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/1-digital-realities/1-concepts/6-source-code.md

     label: Source Code
 ---

 The next step in programming language was to make languages even more human readable.
-These languages, known as **third generation languages**, use move advanced programs than assemblers to convert their instructions into machine code.
-Programs written in these languages have their code converted to machine code by a **compiler** or **interpreter**.
+These languages, known as **third generation languages**, use more advanced programs than assemblers to convert their instructions into machine code.
+The code that a programmer writes in these languages is called **source code**.
+Programs written in these languages are converted to machine code by a **compiler** or **interpreter**.

 ### Compilers and Interpreters